Padres star Fernando Tatis has broken wrist, could be out 3 months

-PEORIA, Ariz.
-(AP) All-Star shortstop Fernando Tatis Jr. of the San Diego Padres likely will need surgery for a broken left wrist and could miss up to three months, general manager A.J.
-Preller said on Monday.
+PEORIA, Ariz. — All-Star shortstop Fernando Tatis Jr. of the San Diego Padres likely will need surgery for a broken left wrist and could miss up to three months, general manager A.J.
+Preller said.

 Tatis apparently suffered the injury early in the offseason and felt it when he began preparing for spring training, Preller said.